This page provides an overview of the GST rate increase and its effect on GST-registered businesses.

 The rate change affects any GST-registered business that sells or purchases goods or services that are subject to the standard rate of GST.

-For any standard-rated supplies of goods or services that you make on or after 1 Jan 2023, you must charge GST at 8%.
+For standard-rated supplies of goods or services made on or after 1 Jan 2023, you must charge GST at 8%.
 For instance, if you issue an invoice and receive payments for your supply on or after 1 Jan 2023, you must account for GST at 8%.

 If you are a GST-registered business that is subject to reverse charge (“RC business”), you must account for GST at 8% on the services you procure from overseas suppliers (“imported services”) on or after 1 Jan 2023.

-You may refer to the e-Tax Guide 2023 GST Rate Change: A Guide for GST-registered Businesses (PDF, 663KB) for more information on rate change.
+You may refer to the e-Tax Guide 2024 GST Rate Change: A Guide for GST-registered Businesses for more information on rate change.

 Preparing for the GST rate change